MuhammedKalkan/OpenLens/README.md

+> [!CAUTION]
-Lens Closed its source code.
+> Lens Closed its source code.
 So please do not expect any more updates.

 # OpenLens Build Repo